d33dler/asteroids-2d/3_asteroids/README.md

 Networking

 Networking :
-The classes responsible for networking are:\
+The classes responsible for networking are:
 User , DeltaProcessor , HostingServer , ClientConnection, IO , GameplayDeltas, ConfigData

 User.class - client side device used to handle incoming and outgoing packets by delegating tasks to the IOProtocol inteface implementing class that focuses on actually packaging and sending.
-User.class runs on two threads: - the class object itself acts as producer for the host, by looping with timed intervals and sending GameplayDeltas;
+User.class runs on two threads: - the class object itself acts as producer for the host, by looping with timed intervals and sending GameplayDeltas.
-- 2nd one is the Consumer inner-class which reads incoming packets using the same technique.
+2nd one is the Consumer inner-class which reads incoming packets using the same technique.
-User.class comunicates with the DeltaProcessor.\
+User.class comunicates with the DeltaProcessor.

 DeltaProcessor.class - is used by both client and server side and it’s role is to update the gameplay/ game state based on the incoming packet data.
 Any transmitted object which wraps essential data